dhakimian/SeniorProject/README.md

 If typing make doesn't work, email me at dhakimian@westmont.edu with the error message and  what system you're using and I will see if I can make it work for you.

+It should work for both linux and mac now, but I haven't tested windows.